Top 10 Organic Electronics experts to follow

 Prof. Alan Heeger: A Nobel laureate based at UC Santa Barbara, Heeger’s foundational work on conducting polymers has provided a platform for the development of numerous organic electronic devices.

-Prof. Tobin Marks: Working at Northwestern University, Marks’ interdisciplinary approach spans the and understanding of new organic, inorganic, and hybrid materials for electronic, energy, and photonic applications.
+Prof. Tobin Marks: Working at Northwestern University, Marks’ interdisciplinary approach spans the design and understanding of new organic, inorganic, and hybrid materials for electronic, energy, and photonic applications.

 Prof. Natalie Stingelin: At the Georgia Institute of Technology, Stingelin’s research on organic functional materials, including their structural and electronic properties, provides insights crucial for the next generation of organic electronic devices.